Cornell Powell: Kansas City Chiefs

 Powell was selected by the Kansas City Chiefs in the fifth round (181st overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Powell was waived on August 31 and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.

 On August 30, Powell was waived by the Chiefs and again re-signed to the practice squad the next day.
 He was placed on the practice squad/injured list on January 3, 2023.
 Powell won Super Bowl LVII where the Chiefs defeated the Philadelphia Eagles.
 He signed a reserve/future contract on February 15.

 On August 29, 2023, for the third consecutive year, Powell started the season as waived by the Chiefs and re-signed to the practice squad.
 He won a second consecutive Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
 His contract expired when the team's season ended on February 11, 2024.

 On February 21, 2024, Powell re-signed with the Chiefs.
 He was waived on August 27.
 He was re-signed to the practice squad on October 22.
 He was released on November 19.

 Seattle Seahawks

 On November 26, 2024, Powell was signed to the Seattle Seahawks practice squad.
 He signed a reserve/future contract on January 6, 2025.
 Powell was waived by the Seahawks on February 22.

 DC Defenders

 On March 3, 2025, Powell signed with the DC Defenders of the United Football League (UFL).
+Powell led the league with seven receiving touchdowns, recording 418 yards on 29 receptions across nine games.

 Houston Texans

 On August 19, 2025, Powell signed with the Houston Texans.
-He was waived on August 26 as part of final roster cuts.
+He was waived by the Texans on August 26 as part of final roster cuts.

+Pittsburgh Steelers

+On November 25, 2025, Powell was signed to the Pittsburgh Steelers' practice squad.
+He was released by the Steelers on December 2.

+DC Defenders (second stint)

+On January 15, 2026, Powell was selected by the DC Defenders in the 2026 UFL draft.

+Pittsburgh Steelers (second stint)

+On August 10, 2026, Powell signed with the Pittsburgh Steelers.
+On August 28, he was waived.